 For Chris, cerebral palsy is not all he is.
 People tend to see his crutches first, and who he is as a person second.
-Some people shut down conversation immediately when they see that he is disabled.
+Some people shut down conversations immediately when they see that he is disabled.
 Chris, however, uses this as an opportunity to befriend and educate.

 He understands that a lot of people have limited experience interacting with people with disabilities, but that there is always room to grow and learn.
 He wishes that cerebral palsy becomes a part of daily conversation, much like how depression and anxiety are starting to be.

 Chris shared that in his case, he can walk normally if he has something to hold on to.
 Due to the nature of his job, however, he spends most of his day seated at his computer desk.
-He is using WeStretch to help him get back to his agility level that he had in High School.
+He is using WeStretch to help him get back to the agility level that he had in High School.

 Chris used to play soccer and street hockey in his early childhood.
 Now, WeStretch is helping him feel like his younger self again.
 He has since reached out to say his leg mobility has increased so much that he can now raise his right knee as high as his keyboard drawer!